 Turtles: Canada's culture in a shell

-Turtles are often a familiar sight on summer canoe trips across Canada.
-On May 23, World Turtle Day, the Nature Conservancy of Canada celebrates these slow but steady creatures.
+Turtles are often a familiar sight on summer canoe trips or on trails with nearby water across Canada.
+Learn about these slow but steady creatures, below.

 Members of Canada’s turtle club